dfranx/SHADERed/README.md

     <img width="400" src="./Screenshots/workspace.gif">
 </p>

-### Code editor
-SHADERed has a built-in code editor.
-The code editor features a very basic version of code predictions.
-It is called Smart predictions and it will be updated and improved over time.
-It also has very basic version of autocompletion (inserts/removes brackets) and automatic indenting.
-All of these features can be turned on/off in options.
-Theres also an option to convert your tabs to spaces.
-The code editor will be improved over time.

-**You are not forced to use the built-in code editor (and you probably shouldn't use it right now to avoid some annoying bugs)**.
-You can seperately run your favourite code editor and SHADERed.
-**Modify your shaders in the code editor of your choice and just save the file - SHADERed will automatically recompile the shaders for you**.

 ### Error markers
-Error markers help you locate and identify your shader errors more easily.
+The built-in code editor has error markers.
+They help you locate and identify your shader errors more easily.
 Hover over a line with an error to see the message or just check it in the "Output" window.
 <p align="center">
     <img width="370" src="./Screenshots/error.jpg">
 </p>

+**NOTE: You are not forced to use the built-in code editor** (and you probably shouldn't use it right now to avoid some annoying bugs).

 ### Custom themes
-You can create your own theme SHADERed theme.
-Modify ImGuiStyle members in an *.ini file.
-SHADERed themes allow you to customize everything including text editor color palette.
+You can create your own SHADERed theme.
+SHADERed themes allow you to customize everything.
 SHADERed comes with a few built-in themes.
-I am bad at designing so please submit your own themes!
+I am bad at designing so please submit your custom themes!

 Want to create your own theme but don't know how?
 Visit [TUTORIAL.md](./TUTORIAL.md).

 ### Custom templates
 You can create your own custom templates.
 SHADERed comes with a GLSL, HLSL and HLSL deferred rendering template.
 Templates help you start developing shaders quickly.
-To create your own project template, paste your project directory in /templates directory and name your project file `template.sprj`.
+To create your own project template, paste your project directory in the "templates" directory and name your project file `template.sprj`.
 You have to reopen SHADERed if it was already running to see the template under `File -> New`.
 A menu item for creating a template will have the same text as the parent directory of the template.

 ### And many more
-Instancing, variable pointers, shader macros, etc...
+Instancing, variable pointers, shader macros, buffers, pausing time, etc...
 Check out the list of features that I want to implement in near future: [TODO.md](./TODO.md)

 ## Binaries